cdslaborg/paramonte/src/interface/MATLAB/README.md

         **Note (for MPI parallel library installation on macOS):**
-        On **macOS**, if you intend to install the MPI parallelization libraries via ParaMonte, we highly recommended that you first quit your current sudo-mode MATLAB session, then open a new bash command prompt and open MATLAB in normal (non-sudo) mode, and type the following commands in your MATLAB session,
+        On **macOS**, if you intend to install the MPI parallelization libraries via ParaMonte, we highly recommended that you first quit your current sudo-mode MATLAB session, then open a new Bash command prompt and open a MATLAB session from the Bash terminal, this time in normal (non-sudo) mode, then type the following commands in your MATLAB session,
         ```matlab
-        addpath(genpath("./"),"-begin"); % add the ParaMonte library directories to MATLAB's list of search paths.
+        addpath(genpath("./"),"-begin"); % add the ParaMonte library root directory to MATLAB's list of search paths.
         pm = paramonte(); % instantiate an object of class paramonte.
         pm.verify(); % verify the integrity of the ParaMonte library on your system.
         ```